 1. Click landed on a covering element (modal backdrop, tooltip, overlay)

 Computer Use clicks at pixel coordinates.
-If a tooltip, modal backdrop, or pointer-events: auto overlay sits on top of the target button at click time, the click hits the overlay and the button never fires.
+If a tooltip, modal backdrop, or a pointer-events: auto overlay sits on top of the target button at click time, the click hits the overlay and the button never fires.
 The next screenshot looks identical, so Claude tries again.

 2. Button is technically enabled but waiting on async validation